New Huawei phone comes at crucial time for Chinese company

 “Huawei’s in a tight spot,” said Ben Wood, chief of research at CCS Insight.
 Along with the U.S. sanctions, it’s also hurt by slumping confidence in the brand that makes retailers less keen to stock its phones.
 “And sadly, I don’t think you’re going to see the Mate 40 performing particularly well outside of China.”

 Huawei has a small but enthusiastic fan base in Europe, its biggest market outside China.
-But some users are turned off by the idea of sticking with the brand because of a related problem: new phones can’t run Google’s full Android operating system because of an earlier round of U.S. sanctions.
+But some users are turned off by the idea of sticking with the brand because of a related problem: recent models like the Mate 40, priced at 899 euros ($1,070) and up, can’t run Google’s full Android operating system because of an earlier round of U.S. sanctions.

-Instead, they come with a bare-bones open source version of Android, which means they don’t have Google’s Play Store and can’t run popular apps like Chrome, YouTube and Search.
+Instead, they come with a stripped down open source version of Android, which doesn’t have Google’s Play Store and can’t run popular apps like Chrome, YouTube and Search.

 Mark Osten, a 29-year-old architect in Preston, England, bought a Huawei P30 last year when the contract on his previous Samsung phone ended.